simranjit11/hackathon-poc/docs/mock-bank/architecture.md

 - Account and balance inquiries
 - Loan information retrieval
 - Transaction history with filtering
-- Payment and transfer processing
+- Payment and transfer processing with two-step OTP confirmation
-- Alert and notification management
+- Payment reminders for future scheduled payments

 ### Integration with Existing System